 Read More: Best Romantic Movies on Netflix

-Kyle is a normal middle-aged man who receives a surprising visit of an old friend enthusiastic about a new program called “Rebirth” who encourages Kyle in going on a weekend retreat with this program, where all connection from the “real world” are cut off.
+Kyle is a normal middle-aged man who receives a surprising visit of an old friend enthusiastic about a new program called “Rebirth” who encourages Kyle in going on a weekend retreat with this program, where all connections from the “real world” are cut off.
 As you can imagine things go down a dangerous and strange path.
-The whole movie is in general very bizarre and quite bad comparing to what it proposes at first.
-It definitely escalades very high just to eventually fall deep into a terrible ending that will have wasted your time in the mean time.
+The whole movie is in general very bizarre and quite bad compared to what it proposes at first.
+It definitely escalades very high just to eventually fall deep into a terrible ending that will have wasted your time in the meantime.